KILI-CHALLENGE: climb Kilimanjaro to support children affected by conflict

 - A weekend in the Belgian Ardennes to help you get in shape

-- An experienced and certified Dutch expedition leader, who will guide the group to the top and take care of medical checks
+- An experienced and certified Dutch guide, who will take care of medical checks and guide the group to the top

-- A local guide for every two participants
+- A local guide for every two participants, so a lot of personal support and attention

 - Medical supplies, emergency oxygen and a satellite phone in case of emergencies